rohit-gupta/diffusion-gen/README.md

 # diffusion-gen
-Use stable diffusion to generate images guided by text
+Use stable diffusion to generate synthetic images to train a drone object detector

 # INSTALLATION